 Students interested in obtaining a GED take classes specifically designed to prepare them to pass the GED tests.
 After completing their GED, YES to College students may be eligible to transition into college courses and work towards a certificate or degree, with the program covering the cost of college tuition and books.

 Students who have a first language other than English start in the YES to College program with ESOL courses.
 As they improve their English skills in reading, writing and speaking, students can work toward a GED or high school diploma.

 In both programs students receive the support of a College Success Coach who acts as an instructor, adviser, and counselor.
 In both programs, the cost of classes and books is covered.
 In Gateway to College, students are responsible for class fees each term.

 Future Connect is for recent high school graduates who are either low-income or first-generation college students.
 Students work closely with a College Success Coach, receive a scholarship to PCC, and have the opportunity to participate in career internships and leadership opportunities.

-Project DEgree provides personalized support to college students who place into two or more Development Education classes.
+Future Connect + provides personalized support to college students who place into two or more Pre college classes (Writing 115, Reading 115).
 Students take classes in a Learning Community that provides them with individualized academic and social supports and offers an engaging project-based curriculum to prepare for college-level coursework.